-The METAs are managed by a volunteer Committee (the METAC) of active members of the theatre community from varying disciplines who are committed to guiding and fulfilling the METAs mandate, ensuring its integrity as a project “by the community and for the community”.
+The METAs is managed by a volunteer Committee (the METAC) of active members of the theatre community from varying disciplines who are committed to guiding and fulfilling the METAs mandate, ensuring its integrity as a project “by the community and for the community”.

 The METAC’s responsibilities include but are not limited to: